For the Unexpected Homeschool Mom

 I am realizing that I am being nudged to lean in and hear the voice of the One who calmed the stormy seas and raised the sick and dying.
 He will certainly sit at the kitchen table with me and my kids.

 If you are navigating these new uncharted waters, be encouraged that I will be praying these three calming prayers along with you.
+Also, we found a great resource for homeschooling moms if you are interested!

 Three Calming Prayers for the Unexpected Homeschooling Mom